vyos/vyos-documentation/docs/configuration/vpn/rsa-keys.rst

 2. On the initiator, we set the peer address to its public address, but on the responder we only set the id.
 3. On the initiator, we need to set the remote-id option so that it can identify IKE traffic from the responder correctly.
 4. On the responder, we need to set the local id so that initiator can know who's talking to it for the point #3 to work.
-5. Don't forget to enable NAT traversal on both sides, "set vpn ipsec nat-traversal enable".

-LEFT SIDE:
+On the LEFT (static address):

 .. code-block:: none

-  set vpn rsa-keys rsa-key-name RIGHT rsa-key <PUBLIC KEY FROM THE RIGHT>

-  set vpn ipsec ipsec-interfaces interface eth0 set vpn ipsec nat-traversal 'enable'
+  set vpn ipsec interface eth0

   set vpn ipsec esp-group MyESPGroup proposal 1 encryption aes128 set vpn ipsec esp-group MyESPGroup proposal 1 hash sha1